Lionsberg/old-lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/A New Sovereignty/A New Sovereignty.md

 Humanity is currently intellectually and physically subordinated to the power and ideologies of an incoherent and incompatible set of political, religious, and ideological systems.

-This system intentionally exploits physical and emotional vulnerabilities to keep people fearful, divided, and subordinate to various Old power structures.
+This system intentionally exploits physical, emotional, and spiriutal vulnerabilities to keep people fearful, divided, and subordinate to various Old power structures.

-The end result is a human species that is perpetually fearful, divided against itself and at war.
+The end result is a human species that is perpetually fearful, divided against itself, and at war.

+We know the end of this is failure, suffering, and death.
 This incoherent and fear-driven schizophrenic chaos is not compatible with a species arming itself with weaponized superpowers.

 A house divided against itself will not stand.
 Neither will a nation or species.